MrCarri/LogParser/README.md

 	 Python 3 installed in your system / virtual enviroment

+First, clone the repository in your system or go to releases and download the .zip with all the package prepared.

-To install the package, just run the setup.py script and it will copy automatically.
+To install the package, just run the setup.py script inside the .zip and it will copy automatically.

 	python3 setup.py install